Toeplitz operators on the symmetrized bidisc: and -contractions - preliminaries

-The novelty of this domain arises from the fact that it exhibits one-dimensional behaviour at times (e.g., the automorphism group is the same as that of the unit disc in the plane) and behaves significantly different at times (e.g., a realization formula for a function in the unit ball of $H^\infty(\mathbb G)$ requires uncountably infinitely many "test functions", see \cite{AY-R} and \cite{bhat-me realization}).
-The Toeplitz operators on this domain will highlight a few similarities and a lot of differences with the classical situation of Brown and Halmos as well as with later endeavours of the bidisc.
-It will also bring out once again the importance of the fundamental operator of a $\Gamma$-contraction introduced in \cite{BhPSR}. \begin{definition} Let $\pi$ be the symmetrization map
+The novelty of this domain arises from the fact that it behaves significantly differently from even the bidisc (e.g., a realization formula for a function in the unit ball of $H^\infty(\mathbb G)$ requires uncountably infinitely many ``test functions", see \cite{AY-R} and \cite{bhat-me realization} or see \cite{ALY} for a description of the sets with the extension property).
+The Toeplitz operators on this domain will highlight a few similarities and a lot of differences with the classical situation of Brown and Halmos as well as with later endeavours on the bidisc.
+It will also bring out once again the importance of the fundamental operator of a $\Gamma$-contraction introduced in \cite{BhPSR}.
+Let $\Gamma$ denote the closed symmetrized bidisc $ \Gamma = \{ (z_1 + z_2, z_1z_2) : |z_1| \le 1 \mbox{ and } |z_2| \le 1\}.$ The following terminology is due to Agler and Young, \cite{AY-JOT}.